loveencounterflow/intertext-lexer/README.md

   * `{ jump: '.]', }`: an *inclusive exit jump*; 'boundary post' belongs to the *old* mode, `tag`
   * `{ jump: '].', }`: an *exclusive exit jump*; 'boundary post' belongs to the *new* mode, `plain`

+* **singleton (or virtual) jumps**: lexemes that are declared with a mode name enclosed by a left and a right bracket as in `jump: '[foo]'` will, when a match occurs, cause a token to be emitted for that match whose mode is set to the jump target (here `foo`).
+For example, when declaring tokens and modes for typical `"string literals"`, it is possible to fast-track, as it were, the special case of an empty string literal, `""`, in plain mode, but still make that lexeme and token belong to the string literal mode (say, `dqstr` for 'double quoted string'): `lexer.add_lexeme { mode: 'plain', tid: 'dq2', jump: '[dqstr]',
+  pattern: /(?<!")""(?!")/u, reserved: '"', }`.
+  * Singleton jumps will cause border tokens to be emitted just as with regular jumps (when the lexer is configured with `border_tokens: true`).

 * In case the value of the `jump` property is a function, it will be called with an object `{ token, match, lexer, }`.
 It should return one of:
   * `null` in case nothing should be done; the token will be used as passed-in to this function, and the